Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 Keep a pain diary and document:

-- Resting pain,
+- Rest pain,

-- mobility restrictions,
+- Mobility restrictions,

-- Medicines,
+- Medications,

-- Restrictions in everyday and professional life.
+- Restrictions in everyday life and professional life.

-✅ Step 3: Contact ENDOPROTHETICUM Rhein-Main
+✅ Step 3: Contact the ENDOPROTHETICUM Rhein-Main

 📍 Website: